tigerfarm/work/book/FunctionsJwtAuth/README.md

-# Twilio Chat Android Quickstart Implementation Steps
+# Twilio Functions using JWT for Authentication

 I read through the following document, and I see that there are a number of steps.
 Protect your Function with JSON Web Token